 At the same time, commercial software has become a black box for organizations, which means they must rely on tools such as questionnaires for reassurance.
 Questionnaires from organizations such as the Cybersecurity and Infrastructure Security Agency offer limited, point-in-time assertions, but they are not always accurate or tell the whole story.
 For example, Ford’s “credit score” has little or nothing to do with whether its cars run safe on the road.

 SBOMs offer a “list of ingredients” of what went into the software, and it’s a great first step.
 But SBOMs don’t offer the recipe for how those ingredients work.
-They can’t tell teams what risks those individual components might present; the team as to investigate that themselves.
+They can’t tell teams what risks those individual components might present; the team has to investigate that themselves.
 Extracting useful security information from SBOMs is a manual, time-consuming process that requires identifying each component and manually constructing context to determine, for example, if there are any known CVEs.
 That’s about the best the team can hope for with the data it receives from SBOMs.

 But in the real world, even that’s not always practical because large companies may deal with SBOMs for thousands of software programs, each containing hundreds, if not thousands, of libraries.
 Even a small application may contain hundreds of libraries, and for large enterprise programs, it’s often 10,000 or more.
 Even if we could review all of those SBOMs we still couldn’t tell if the code has been tampered with or contains malware.